supercontainers/compspec-go/docs/usage.md

 <details>

-<summary>Check to print metadata attributes associated with each image artifact</summary>
+<summary>Match to print metadata attributes associated with each image artifact</summary>

 ```console
 -- Mapping for Images